 While it would be obviously advantageous for a pathogen to use all possible transmission routes, as in any evolutionary process involving a complex phenotype, there are likely to be direct trade-offs between these routes themselves or these routes may have other indirect fitness effects.
-In an evolutionary context, trade-offs are quantified by measuring the genetic correlations between different traits: a negative genetic correlation between alternative transmission modes suggests increasing one transmission mode would decrease the other.
+In an evolutionary context, trade-offs are quantified by measuring the genetic correlations between different traits: a negative genetic correlation between alternative transmission modes suggests that increasing one transmission mode would decrease the other.
 However, we know of no data on estimates of genetic correlations between transmission mode and other fitness components, in either pathogens or hosts.

 It has been commonplace in theoretical and general discussion to expect trade-offs in transmission mode.
 This is most obvious in the conflict between vertical and horizontal transmission.
-Activities of a host or parasite that increase the rate of horizontal transmission (e.g., greater production of infectious particles) may increase mortality or decrease reproduction, and this will correspondingly reduce vertical transmission of the parasite via the offspring, necessarily leading to an evolutionary trade-off [63, 70, 71, 72].
+Activities of a host or parasite that increase the rate of horizontal transmission (e.g. greater production of infectious particles) may increase mortality or decrease reproduction, and this will correspondingly reduce vertical transmission of the parasite via the offspring, necessarily leading to an evolutionary trade-off [7,64,71,72].
 Correspondingly, theory predicts that there should be a trade-off between pathogen virulence and transmission mode [73].
 If the pathogen kills the host quickly there is a cost in terms of a reduced number of infectious particles, which decreases horizontal transmission.
-At low host densities contact rates between host and pathogen may drop below the threshold necessary for persistence [74], so that persistence is more likely if the pathogen can be vertically transmitted and has a low virulence so the host survives till reproduction.
+At low host densities, contact rates between host and pathogen may drop below the threshold necessary for persistence [74], so that persistence is more likely if the pathogen can be vertically transmitted and has a low virulence so the host survives till reproduction.

-These concepts seem intuitive when considering, for example, the insect baculoviruses, which exhibit are invariably lethal when horizontally transmitted, but are largely asymptomatic when vertically transmitted [75].
-Natural populations of insects are often characterised by large seasonal variation in abundance, including a complete absence of stages that transmit horizontally; hence, such populations harbour covert baculovirus infections that are vertically transmitted [76].
+These concepts seem intuitive when considering, for example, the insect baculoviruses, which are invariably lethal when horizontally transmitted but are largely asymptomatic when vertically transmitted [75].
+Natural populations of insects are often characterized by large seasonal variation in abundance, including a complete absence of stages that transmit horizontally; hence, such populations harbour covert baculovirus infections that are vertically transmitted [76].
 Another example is the protozoan parasite Ophryocystis elektroscirrha of monarch butterflies, Danaus plexippus, which is transmitted horizontally when adult butterflies ingest spores on host plant leaves, and vertically when spores are transmitted on the outside of the eggs [77].
-Strains of the parasite which produce large numbers of spores cause severe infections of the larvae and pupae that reduce vertical transmission because few larvae pupate successfully.
+As expected, strains of the parasite that produce more spores are transmitted more effectively horizontally (to other adults via the leaves).
+However, their vertical transmission is actually reduced because larger numbers of spores on the eggs cause more severe infections that lead to premature death of the larvae and pupae.
 However, these strains are efficiently horizontally transmitted because they leave more spores on the leaves.
-Similar trade-offs are seen in a wide range of host-pathogen systems, from malaria [78], to microsporidia [79], myxozoans [80] and bacteriophage [63].
+Similar trade-offs are seen in a wide range of host-pathogen systems, from malaria [78] to microsporidia [79], myxozoans [80] and bacteriophage [64].

-The shape of the trade-off is likely to be important in determining whether evolutionary changes lead predominantly to one mixed mode, or to maintenance of both modes as genetic variants with alternative pathways [81].
+The shape of the trade-off is likely to be important in determining whether evolutionary changes lead predominantly to one mixed mode, or to the maintenance of both modes as genetic variants with alternative pathways [81].
 This is because the trade-off shape is critical in determining the outcome of evolutionary predictions.
-The measurement of the shape of the trade-off also presents particular challenges because estimates of genetic correlations per se cannot incorporate non-linearities (other than by transformation) and so we lack the statistical tools for estimating non-linear genetic trade-offs.
-The shape of the trade-off curve is also critical in determining the outcomes of co-evolution between hosts and pathogens with regard to resistance and infectivity [82, 83].
+The measurement of the shape of the trade-off also presents particular challenges, because estimates of genetic correlations per se cannot incorporate nonlinearities (other than by transformation) and so we lack the statistical tools for estimating nonlinear genetic trade-offs.
+The shape of the trade-off curve is also critical in determining the outcomes of coevolution between hosts and pathogens with regard to resistance and infectivity [82,83].